DLXPlugins/highlight-and-share/readme.txt

 = What Browsers Have You Tested This In? =

 So far, the latest versions of Chrome, Firefox, and Safari.
-IE testing is coming soon.
+Works for IE9+

 = What Themes Have You Tested This In? =
 <ul>